jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2020/FireEye-Cyber-Trendscape-Report-2020.md

 Only in South Korea did it make the top three most likely source with over 19% of responses.

 *Figure 17.
 Sources of cyber attacks experienced by organization.*
-A bar chart showing the distribution of responses regarding the sources of cyber attacks experienced by organizations.
-The top three sources are Hacker Groups, Individual Hacker, and Criminal Organization.
+A bar chart showing the percentage of respondents who believe each source is most likely to be the source of a cyber attack.

 ## Organizational Maturity and Resilience to Cyber Threats
 Many factors impact the maturity of an organization’s cyber security program and its ability to be resilient against cyber threats.